beginning of content

 What is blood group testing?

-It is useful to know your blood group in case you need to be given blood.
-This could happen if you have heavy bleeding (haemorrhage) during pregnancy or birth.
+It's useful to know your blood group in case you need to be given blood.
+This could happen if you have anaemia or heavy bleeding (haemorrhage) during pregnancy or birth.

 What is rhesus (RhD) factor testing?

 When you find out your blood group, you will also find out your 'Rhesus (RhD) factor'.
-This is classified as positive or negative.
+You can be RhD positive or negative.

-If you are RhD positive you have a protein (D antigen) on the surface of your red blood cells.
+If you are RhD positive this means you have the RhD protein on the surface of your red blood cells.
 Most people in Australia are RhD positive.

-If you don't have this protein you are RhD negative.
-About 17% of people in Australia are RhD negative.
+If you don't have this protein, you are RhD negative.
+Almost 2 in 10 people in Australia are RhD negative.

-If you are RhD negative, you will be offered an injection to stop your body producing the harmful antibodies.
+If you are RhD negative, you will be offered injections to stop your body producing the harmful antibodies.
 This protects your baby.
-This is called ‘Anti-D’.
+This is called an anti-D injection.

 The anti-D injection is safe for both you and your baby.
-You can also have the injection after the baby has been born if tests confirm your baby is RhD positive.
+You can also have the injection after your baby's birth.
+This can prevent any effects of having your baby's red cells in your body.

-You can develop anaemia, and/or iron deficiency during pregnancy.
-During pregnancy your body needs extra iron, so your baby has a sufficient blood supply and receives all the necessary oxygen and nutrients.
+You can develop anaemia, or iron deficiency during pregnancy.
+During pregnancy your body needs extra iron.
+Your blood volume increases so you and your baby get enough oxygen and nutrients.

 Increasing the amount of iron-rich food you consume during your pregnancy can help avoid iron deficiency anaemia.

-There are some factors that can increase your risk.
+There are some factors that can increase your chance of anaemia.
 These include:

 If there are any concerns, your doctor or midwife will monitor your iron levels closely throughout your pregnancy.

-Your midwife or doctor can tell you if you need iron tablets or another treatment to prevent or treat anaemia and/or iron deficiency.
+Your midwife or doctor can talk to you about treatments to prevent or treat anaemia or iron deficiency.
+They may recommend an iron supplement or iron infusion.

-Blood tests taken early in your pregnancy will also look for several infections that may affect your unborn baby.
-These screening tests for infectious diseases are usually done at your first antenatal visit.
-They can include:
+The blood tests you have during pregnancy will also look for several infections that may affect your unborn baby.

 It's important to remember that you can still catch all these infections after you've had a negative test result.